 Penny believes in supporting new teachers and directed her district’s K-12 teacher mentoring program for 12 years.
 This passion came from her work from 1992-1997 at Eastern Michigan University where Penny supervised student teachers from Detroit to Walled Lake and taught methods courses for the College of Education.

 Penny is the author of Public Teaching: one kid at a time, The Greatest Catch: a life in teaching, Inside Writing: how to teach the details of craft (co-authored with her mentor and friend, Donald H. Graves),Write Beside Them: risk, voice, and clarity in high school writing, and Book Love: Developing Depth, Stamina, and Passion in Adolescent Readers.
 She was a columnist for Voices from the Middle, an NCTE publication, for six years.
-She is currently co-editing (with Tom Newkirk) a collection of Don Graves’ work for a book to be published by Heinemann in May of 2013.
+She recently co-edited (with Tom Newkirk) a collection of Don Graves’ work, Children Want to Write: Don Graves and the Revolution in Children's Writing published by Heinemann in May of 2013.

 In 2008, Penny received the Literacy Leader award for the state of New Hampshire, given by the New England Reading Association.
 In 2009, Penny received the James N. Britton award from the National Council of Teachers of English for Write Beside Them.

-Penny lives with her husband, two kids, and two dogs in the White Mountains of New Hampshire.
+Penny lives in the White Mountains of New Hampshire.
 When she isn’t teaching or reading, you’ll find her curled up by the window with her writing notebook, waiting for words.